greicianegaleoti/greicianegaleoti/README.md

 Transitioning from international logistics to full-stack development, with a strong focus on real-world projects, agile practices, and continuous learning.

 🎓 B.Sc. in Computer Science (in progress)
-🎓 MBA in Software Engineering @USP/Esalq
-📌 Certified Scrum Master @Scrum.org
+🎓 MBA in Software Engineering @USP/Esalq (in progress) 📌 Certified Scrum Master @Scrum.org
 🗣️ Multilingual: native Portuguese, fluent in English and Spanish, learning French.